noamteyssier/fxtools/docs/src/introduction.md

 All subcommands within the tool are documented here, but should be usable and understandable from their help menus.

+`fxtools` has been written with the unix-philosophy in mind and most functions can be used with standard CLI piping.

 ## Contributions

 Contributions are very welcome - if you have something in mind